cozykeys/bloomer/README.md

-# Ergomod
+# Atreus87

-This repository contains the design files for my next DIY ergonomic keyboard.
+This repository contains the design files for the next DIY ergonomic keyboard I am designing and building.
+The keyboard is based closely on the Atreus and the Atreus62; however, it will be fitted with exactly 87 keys, making it a drop-in replacement for standard TKL keyboards.
-This keyboard will be a drop in replacement for a standard TKL keyboard with exactly 87 keys.
-Eventually it should be modular as well, splitting into three separate pieces.

-The name, along with everything else, is still a work in progress.
+The image below shows a very early preview of the layout of the board.

+![Atreus87 Layout Preview][preview]

+[preview]: https://github.com/atreus87/atreus87.github.io/blob/master/images/preview.PNG?raw=true "Atreus87 Layout Preview"